Border Patrol Agent

 Did you ever find yourself dehumanizing the Mexicans you caught along the border?
 Like did you got so desensitized to your job that you began to see them as pests?
 Or did you always view them with the same dignity you'd view anyone else?

-Asked by JBaskin about 12 years ago
+Asked by JBaskin over 12 years ago

 You never end up dehumanizing people.
 That being said, business is business, work is work, and the law is the law.
 Our job isn't to hug and nurture people, it's to apprehend them and secure the border as best as possible.